 WHERE ARE THE BOOKS ABOUT THE TEENAGE MALE SEXUAL EXPERIENCE?

-Most experiences of sex in YA novels are female experiences.
+Most experiences of sex in young adult novels are female experiences.
 There’s the notable exception such as Melvin Burgess’s Doing It, mentioned above, but that was precisely so notorious because no other book before had presented sex from the perspective of a teenage boy.
 As erotic and explicit and pornographic as this book is, it’s still explicitly didactic: “This is not the way you treat girls.”

 INTO THE RIVER BY TED DAWE